Midwestern State University: Student life

 The university's campus covers 255 acre with over 50 buildings uniformly built of red brick with tiled roofs and arched facades.

-Students can be members of 14 nationally affiliated fraternities and sororities.
-Sororities on campus include Kappa Delta Chi, Sigma Kappa, Chi Omega, Gamma Phi Beta, Alpha Phi, Kappa Delta Chi, Alpha Kappa Alpha, Delta Sigma Theta, and Sigma Lambda Alpha.
-Fraternities are Tau Kappa Epsilon, Sigma Nu, Sigma Alpha Epsilon, Omega Delta Phi, Kappa Sigma, and Kappa Alpha Order.

-More than 100 other student organizations are on campus, such as the Association for Computing Machinery, the Fellowship of Christian Athletes, several musical organizations, and sports clubs such as MSU Rugby.

-The campus has a newspaper, The Wichitan, and a student-run television channel and production studio, M&G Media.
+Students can be members of 14 nationally affiliated fraternities and sororities and more than 100 other student organizations including sports clubs.
+The campus also has a newspaper, The Wichitan, and a student-run television channel and production studio, M&G Media.
 The campus newspaper and production studio are housed in the Mass Communication wing of the Fain Fine Arts Center.

 Housing and dining services

 Midwestern State has four residence halls; Legacy Hall, McCullough-Trigg Hall, Killingsworth Hall, and Pierce Hall (the latter of which is currently vacated for construction).
 It also has two apartments; Sundance Courts and Sunwatcher Village.

 Dining services went through a major remodel in 2016, adding new storefronts.
 Dining halls include the Mesquite Dining Hall and Maverick's Corner.
-New storefronts in the Clark Student Center include Chick-fil-A & ACE Sushi.
+New storefronts in the Clark Student Center include Chick-fil-A and ACE Sushi.
 Einstein Bros.
 Bagels is located in the Dillard College of Business Administration.
 A cafe called Campus Coffee was opened at the Bridwell Activities Center (built in 2021 and completed in 2022) in 2022.